Sanglorian/orcus/Orcus Rulebook - current.md

 * Cloaks or amulets worn about the neck, which increase Fortitude, Reflex and Will defenses.
 * Weapons
 * Focuses
-* Armor (or “cloth armor”, i.e. robes and other clothing, for those who do not wear armor)
+* Armor (or “cloth armor”, robes and other clothing, for those who do not wear armor)

 A character may need both an enchanted focus and an enchanted weapon, if they are for example a cleric that casts spells using a holy symbol and makes attacks with a mace.
 A character may need two weapons, if they dual-wield or mix it up between ranged and melee.
 Otherwise, a character only needs either an enchanted weapon or an enchanted focus, not both.